Jordy3D/LambdaBot/README.md

 ## Running
 Once everything is installed and set up properly, double-clicking `main.py` should work.
 If it brings up a "no program to run this" message, you can Browse for Python from there and then say "always use this program".

+## Notes
+While the AI is pretty good, sometimes it can mispronounce things.
+Purposely using different words may become necessary to get the result you expect.
+For example, I found "colonel" couldn't be pronounced, so I used "kernel"